makeitlabs/ratt/firmware/rpi/yocto-build/README.md

     bitbake ratt-image

-_Wait a long time..._  2-3 hours typically.
-More RAM, faster disk, and more/faster cores will help but it builds a lot of stuff.
+_Wait a long time..._  3+ hours typically.
+More RAM, faster disk, and faster cores will help, but it builds a lot of stuff so it simply takes a while.
 Yocto Project does a good job at determining deltas and dependencies, so subsequent builds of small changes are comparably much quicker.

 ## Mounting Image on Loop Filesystem